pysal/momepy/docs/index.rst

 transparent.

-If you decide to contribute to the codebase, ensure that you are using an up-to-date ``master`` branch.
+If you decide to contribute to the codebase, ensure that you are using an up-to-date ``main`` branch.
 The latest development version will always be there, including the documentation (powered by ``sphinx``).

 Details are available in the :doc:`contributing guide <contributing>`.